How to Feel Less Triggered by the Things That Used to Set You Off

 The deeper goal is, “This no longer sets me off in the same way.”

+Sometimes that means the trigger no longer carries much emotional charge at all.
+Sometimes it means the charge is still there, but it is softer, shorter, and less consuming.
 You may still notice the cue.
 You may still dislike the behaviour.
 You may still need a boundary.
 But your body may no longer respond as though the whole situation is happening all over again.

 That is often what people truly want.

-Many high-functioning women try to reason with themselves.
+Many high-functioning women try to reason with themselves in these moments.
 They tell themselves, “It is not a big deal.”
 “I know what this is.”
 “I should not feel this way.”
 “I am safe now.”
 “This person is not the same as that person.”
 “This situation is different.”
+And sometimes that helps a little.

 As the emotional charge softens, the present moment may begin to feel more like the present moment.
 The same situation may still matter, but it may not take over in the same way.

 You may be able to hold a boundary without collapsing into guilt.
 You may be around a difficult person without losing yourself as much.
-You may approach something you used to dread with more steadiness.
+You may approach something you used to dread with noticeably more steadiness.

+Sometimes the shift is quiet.
 Something that used to consume you now feels more neutral.
 Something that used to make your skin crawl now feels irritating, but not overwhelming.
 Something that used to bring dread now feels manageable.
-Something that used to activate panic now brings a normal human preference: “I still do not love this, but I can handle it.”
+Something that used to trigger panic now brings a normal human preference: “I still do not love this, but I can handle it.”

+That matters.
 Because the goal is not emotional numbness.
+The goal is freedom from old intensity.

 And feeling less triggered does not mean losing your discernment.
 In many ways, it can help you access it more clearly.
 When the old emotional charge softens, it may become easier to tell the difference between a present-day boundary, a genuine preference, and an old protective alarm that is still trying to keep you safe.

+This is also where the rhythm of Inner Harmony matters.
 In a 3-month process, we are not simply having one helpful conversation and hoping the shift sticks.
-We can work with the trigger in session, notice what changes, and then support integration between sessions.
+We work with the trigger in session, notice what changes, and support integration between sessions.
+Gentle tapping between sessions can be part of that — not as pressure, not as homework you have to do perfectly, but as a way to stay connected to the work.

-We do not force the nervous system to “get over it.”
+Inside Inner Harmony, the work is personalised and paced.
+We do not force your body to “get over it.”
 We do not dig for painful material just to make the session feel deep.
-We do not overwhelm your system in the name of progress.
+Instead, we work with what is present, one manageable step at a time.

-The aim is to help your nervous system process what may still be shaping your response in the present.
+The aim is not to make you relive the past.
+The aim is to help your body process what may still be shaping your response in the present.

-Over time, this can support the kind of change many clients are looking for:
+Over time, this can support the kind of change many clients are looking for: “That thing still exists, but it does not have the same hold over me.”

 That is powerful.